hasanprep/lesson-1.0-string-basics/README.md

 `and`,  `as`, `assert`, `async`,`await`, `break`, `class`, `continue`, `def`, `del`, `elif`, `else`, `except`,  `False`, `finally`, `for`, `from`, `global`, `if`, `import`, `in`, `is`, `lambda`,  `None`, `nonlocal`, `not`, `or`, `pass`, `raise`, `return`, `True`, `try`, `while`, `with`, `yield`

+There are also a couple of things that should be avoided for a more pythonic style.
+The following is allowed but are typically used for purposes that are beyond the scope of this lesson.

+- Avoid using all capitals. (i.e. `FIRST_NAME`)
+- Avoid using a capital letter at the beginning. (i.e. `Favorite_food`)

 ---